-Here’s a quick list of how to keep your dog mentally stimulated:
+Does your dog’s mind need a kick start?
+Here’s a quick list of how to keep your dog mentally stimulated.

-2. Brain teaser toys.
-There are a number of cool toys that actually challenge your dog’s mind.
-For example, one of the more popular ones is the “Buster Cube,” a plastic cube that releases a pellet of food, every third or fourth time the Cube is rolled over.
+Several cool toys actually challenge your dog’s mind.
+One of the more popular ones is the “Buster Cube,” a plastic cube that releases a pellet of food every third or fourth time the Cube is rolled over.

-3. Small rituals done at the same time of day, every day.
-For example: feeding time, grooming, walks, “cookie” time, car trips around town, etc.
+Have your dog perform small rituals at the same time of day, every day.
+For example, feeding time, grooming walks, “cookie” time, car trips around town, etc.

-4. Dogs like to work.
-Teach your dog to bring in the newspaper, carry mail back from the mailbox, or to walk with you when you take the trash out.
+Teach your dog to bring in the newspaper, carry mail back from the mailbox, or walk with you when you take the trash out.
 (Whenever I go through the drive-thru window at McDonald’s, my dog Woofie gets to carry the trash bag to the trash receptacle when we’re finished.
 Sound silly, right?
 But Woofie loves it!)

-6) Teach the dog to find a toy that you’ve hidden.
+Teach your dog to find a toy that you’ve hidden.
 Put the dog in a sit/stay, then hide the article.
 Return and send the dog away to find it.